-Pan-seared lemon butter scallops over risotto has become one of our new favorite fancy weeknight meals.
-It’s a tad more involved than your typical 20 minute dinner because the risotto requires a little extra attention, however you should NOT be intimidated.
-It’s simple to make, you just have to pay attention to what you’re doing.
-No leaving the kitchen to do laundry or falling asleep on the couch while preparing.
-This is CRITICAL.
+Lemon butter scallops over risotto has become one of our new favorite fancy weeknight meals.
+It’s a tad more involved than your typical 20 minute dinner because the risotto requires a little extra attention, however you should NOT be intimidated to undertake risotto

 Sadly, whenever I think of risotto I think of Gordon Ramsay’s old reality TV show, Hell’s Kitchen.
-EVERYONE screwed up the risotto recipe, to the point where I always thought to myself, “Wow, I should never, ever attempt risotto.”
+EVERYONE screwed up the risotto recipe, to the point where I always thought to myself, “Good lord, I should never, ever attempt risotto.”

 - 8 large sea scallops, side muscle removed

 - 4 cups of chicken broth ( I prefer low sodium)

 - 3/4 cup Arborio rice

 - 1/3 cup shredded or grated parmesan cheese

 - 2 tablespoons olive oil

 - 2 tablespoons minced fresh parsley, plus extra for garnish